linuxsable/jquery.cssfade.js/README.md

 fade methods.

-Currently this plugin does not support browser detection to see if transactions are available.
+Currently this plugin does not support browser detection to see if transitions are available.
 Help me build it?